Salem Siding Replacement That Fixes What’s Behind the Wall — EPA Certified & Owner-Supervised

 Why Salem Siding Is Failing Now

-Masonite Hardboard — 1970s Failure Pattern
+Masonite Hardboard — The Dominant Failure on Salem's 1970s Homes

-LP Inner-Seal — 1990s Failure Pattern
+LP Inner-Seal — The 1990s Failure on Salem's Second-Wave Expansion

 What VResh Actually Does on a Salem Siding Project